killian-brait/frontend/README.md

-# senior-project
+# frontend
-building an API
+building a bunch of frontend pages and components ; re-usable component and page code for multi-purpose applications